-Clara- LUIS
+Clara-

-CLARA

-I'm the one who coached you through t he constant stress and hazing!
+I'm the one who coached you through the constant stress and hazing!

-Clara- LUIS
+Clara-

-I was the one who insisted my father his would have peaked at Chef de Partie!!!
-CLARA re you as Head Chef!
-If it wasn't for me you, you
+I was the one who insisted my father hire you as Head Chef!
+If it wasn't for me you, you would have peaked at Chef de Partie!!!

-I know!
-I know.
-You helped me become I'm sorry, mon Coeur.
-But What were LUIS the chef I am today.
-And I am thankful.
-Truly. you thinking?
+Cállate!
+I wasn't raised by cuisine royalty!
+I earned my way up!
+And it isn't my fault you weren't offered the position!
+You are the one who lied!
+Ay, carajo.
+What were you thinking?
 Why lie about that?

-CLARA I don't I don't know.
+I don't...
+I don't know.
 I guess I just didn't want to have to work under El Jefe Hernándes.
 At least, not on his terms.

 He's not so bad.
-LUIS

-CLARA There's no way I'll be able to pay him back in under five weeks.
-It was just wishful thinking.
+There's no way I'll be able to pay him back in under five weeks.
+It was just... wishful thinking.
 And Jesus fuck, now I'm going to have to work under you?!
 Oh my God.

 I'm not so bad either.
-LUIS

-You would be mortified if the situation CLARA were reverse!
+You would be mortified if the situation were reverse!

 I'm sorry.
-LUIS

-fuck.
-CLARA

-I'm sorry about about all of it.
-LUIS It's not your fault.
-My dad is a difficul CLARA It man.
-And it was a stupid impulsive lie No I meant about us.
+I'm sorry about... about all of it.

+It's not your fault.
+My dad is... a difficult man.
+And it was a stupid impulsive lie.

+No...
+I meant about us.
 I'm sorry.

+Yeah...

-LUIS Yeah CLARA I thought I was doing the right thing by LUIS ending it but Well, shit happens.
+I thought I was doing the right thing by ending it but...

+CLARA Well, shit happens.
 It's getting late.
+You should probably go.

+Okay...

+(CLARA takes LUIS' drink and ushers him to the door.)

+I know you helped me get to where I am today.
+And it wasn't just because Chef Hernándes is your father.
+You had a gift.
+Something truly special.
+Just being near you was...
+I'll never forget our first kiss.
+Standing side by side for hours chopping vegetables, our shoulders brushing up against each other, and me finally having the nerve to kiss you.

-You CLARA should probably go.
-Okay LUIS rs him to the door.
-As she goes to open it, for a second and then pushes him away.)
-No. CLARA (LUIS walks into the hallway.)
+(LUIS kisses her.
+She kisses him back for a second and then pushes him away.)

+(LUIS walks into the hallway.)

 Goodnight, mon Coeur.

-LUIS (LUIS leaves.
-CLARA closes and loc ks the door.
+(LUIS leaves.
+CLARA closes and locks the door.
 She goes to her drink.)

 Fuck.
 Fuck!
 Fucken fuck.
 Shit!
+I'm so fucked!

-I'm so fuc CLARA cked!
-(She pours the rest of the whiskey in cabinet below the sink.
-Lights go dov her glass and puts the empty bottle in the vn.)
+(She pours the rest of the whiskey in her glass and puts the empty bottle in the cabinet below the sink.
+Lights go down.)